gh-cli-for-education/gh-education/docs/src/temas/introduccion-a-pl/master-the-art-of-the-ast.md

 let ast = espree.parse(code, {ecmaVersion: 7, loc: false});
 ```

-Here is the ffull code for the transformation:
+Here is the full code for the transformation:

 ```js
 visit(ast, {